-This prophecy also says, "I will fortify this land against all other nations " and on page 73 it says, "the Lord God will raise up a mighty nation among the Gentiles, yea, even upon the face of this land" (America).
+This prophecy also says, "I will fortify this land against all other nations," and on page 50 it says, "the Lord God will raise up a mighty nation among the gentiles, yea, even upon the face of this land."
+(America.)
 These two have been, and are being fulfilled.
-The United States has grown to be a mighty nation, and is still growing.
-By the principle known as the "Monroe Doctrine," first stated in the message of President Monroe in 1823, but enlarged upon from time to time, this nation now occupies the position of a mighty sentinel over the whole Continent of America.
+The United States have grown to be a mighty nation, and is still growing.
+By the principle known as the "Monroe doctrine," first stated in the message of President Monroe in 1823, but enlarged upon from time to time, the United States now occupy the position of a mighty sentinel over the whole continent of America.
 This nation forbids the acquisition of land in any part of America, either by purchase or conquest, by any foreign nation.
-Nations have looked with greedy eyes upon the rich lands of America, but knowing that the taking of one foot would bring them into conflict with the United States, because of its declared policy, they have been restrained.
-So America is protected, and the Book of Mormon prophecy has been and is being fulfilled.
+Nations have looked with greedy eyes upon the rich lands of America, but they also see the United States standing guard, and hear the words, "Hands off, No Trespassing, America is for Americans."
+So America is protected, and the Book of Mormon prophecy is fulfilled.

-The True Church to be in all Parts of the World Though Small in Number
+(e) The True Church to Be in all Parts of the World, Though Small in Number.

-The Book of Mormon on page 40 speaks of the establishment of the Church of God, and states that its number would be few because of wickedness, nevertheless the church would be upon all the face of the earth, and the dominions of the Saints would be small because of the great wickedness in the world.
-Following the publication of the Book of Mormon, and in the same year, the Church of Jesus Christ was organized by divine command, and a ministry commissioned to preach the gospel.
-The church has been spreading slowly against the great opposition, until now it occupies in many parts of the world, though its numbers are few, according to the prophecy.
-The future is-still before it to spread into every part.
+The Book of Mormon on page 28 speaks of the establishment of the Church of God, and states that its number would be few because of wickedness, nevertheless the church would be upon all the face of the earth, and the dominions of the Saints would be small because of the great wickedness in the world.
+Following the publication of the Book of Mormon, and in the same year, the Church of Jesus Christ was organized by his command, and a ministry commissioned to preach the gospel.
+The church has been spreading slowly against the great opposition until now it occupies in many parts of the world, though its numbers are few, according to the prophecy.
+The future is still before it to spread into every part.